ian512549/new-nc-flix/README.md

 - 'silver status' - 10 - 100 points
 - 'gold status' - > 100 points
 ```

-_We can assume if the custom has no point information, they have yet to receive any loyalty points._
+_We can assume if the customer has no point information, they have yet to receive any loyalty points._

 2. We want more information on our customers:

 -   name
 -   age
 -   location
 -   loyalty points

 **... however(!) we would like to also like to order them by location and within their location groups, number of loyalty points, high to low.**